 Tips for Determining Household Size When Completing the FAFSA

-- Only include you, your spouse (if legally married), your legal
+- Include yourself, your spouse (if legally married), your legal

 dependents, and others for whom you provide MORE than 50% of their